enigmosity/learn-aws/developer-associate/exam-questions.md

 - migrate a Gut repo to CodeCommit by: cloning, mirroring migrating all or some branches.
 Can also migrate local unversioned content to CodeCommit
 - can migrate to CodeCommit from other version control systems, but need to migrate to Git first

+## Route 53

+- *weighted routing* lets you associate multiple resources with a single domain or subdomain name, and choose how much traffic is routed to each resource.

+## VPC

+- VPC flow logs is a feature that enables capturing of information about the IP traffic to and from network interfaces in VPC

 ## Other